-Our youth director recently shared something that I thought was brilliant.
+Years ago, our youth director shared something that I still think is brilliant.

 When someone is hurt by a church organization, it’s a special kind of pain… there’s something deeper and kind of unique about the hurt that comes from realizing the imperfections of an organization that is supposed to be God’s representation on the earth.
 What do you do when the place you thought you were supposed to be able to go to for healing and life is the exact place that tears you apart and drains you?